gplessis/dotdeb-mysql/support-files/MacOSX/ReadMe.txt

        exist.
 For use in single user mode, an entry for _mysql (note the underscore prefix) should already exist within the system /etc/passwd file.

-     * If you get an "insecure startup item disabled" error when MySQL launches, use the following procedure.
-Adjust the pathnames appropriately for your system.

-         1. Modify the mysql.script using this command (enter it on a single line): shell> sudo /Applications/TextEdit.app/Contents/MacOS/TextEdit /usr/local/mysql/support-files/mysql.server

-         2. Locate the option file that defines the basedir value and modify it to contain these lines: basedir=/usr/local/mysql datadir=/usr/local/mysql/data

-            In the /Library/StartupItems/MySQLCOM/ directory,
-            make the following group ID changes from staff to
-            wheel:
-shell> sudo chgrp wheel MySQLCOM StartupParameters.plist

-         3. Start the server from System Preferences or Terminal.app.

      * Because the MySQL package installer installs the MySQL contents into a version and platform specific directory,